vycoder/portfolio/src/blogs/2018/weird-javascript.md

 watson.greet();     // 'Hello there, John'

 ```
-The `this.a` in `sayMayName` refers to the particular object from the the it was called.
-Remember `this` always refer to an object.
+The `this.a` in `sayMayName` refers to the particular object it's attached to on the time it was called.
+Always remember, `this` always refers to an object.
 But now consider the following:
 ```javascript
 var d = {
   name: '',